bobleesj/cif-filter-copy/README.md

 In high-throughput analysis, we extract `.cif` files from databases, sorting them based on specific attributes. `CIF Cleaner` was developed to streamline this process by utilizing interactive prompts.

-This tool is used by undergraduate and graduate researchers in the Oliynyk research group at CUNY Hunter College.

 ## Demo